Dos and don'ts on the Trade Show Floor

 training your trade show staff

-Often you will experience visitors strolling around the trade show floor glancing at your trade show booth.
-You are unsure why they don’t approach your beautiful booth that your company has spent a lot of money on from the trade show marketing budget.
-Everything should be perfect and new leads should be pouring in.
-But they are not.
+Often, you’ll notice visitors strolling around the trade show floor, glancing at your booth.
+You’re unsure why they don’t approach your beautifully designed booth, which your company has invested a significant amount of money in from the trade show marketing budget.
+Everything should be perfect, and new leads should be pouring in.
+But they’re not.

 Tips for training